People monitoring multiple screens in a broadcast control room

 How to start broadcasting via satellite

 Starting your journey in satellite broadcasting might feel overwhelming, but it doesn't have to be.
 This guide walks you through the fundamentals of satellite broadcasting, from creating your 24/7 TV channel with a playout solution to selecting the right satellite service for your target audience.
-Whether you're transmitting signals to cable networks or broadcasting directly to homes, you'll find the key steps to get your video content on-air and reaching viewers worldwide.
+Whether you're transmitting signals to network head-ends or broadcasting directly to homes, you'll find the key steps to get your video content on-air and reaching viewers worldwide.

 What Are the Basics of Satellite Communication?